micmejia/bible-dump/AMPC/Jeremiah/Jer 52.md

-The two pillars, one Sea _or_ huge laver, and [^c]twelve bronze bulls _or_ oxen under the Sea, which King Solomon had made in the house of the Lord--the bronze of all these things was beyond weighing.
+The two pillars, one Sea _or_ huge laver, and twelve bronze bulls _or_ oxen under the Sea, which King Solomon had made in the house of the Lord--the bronze of all these things was beyond weighing.